-Cilium vs Calico vs Flannel: CNI Performance Comparison
+Cilium vs. Calico vs. Flannel: 2025 CNI Benchmark

 Container Network Interface (CNI) plugins form the backbone of Kubernetes networking, determining how pods communicate within and across clusters.
 Three CNI solutions have established themselves as industry standards: Cilium with its eBPF-powered performance and security, Calico with comprehensive network policies and routing, and Flannel with its simplicity and reliability.